 When Should Everbearing/Day-Neural Strawberries Be Fertilized?

-Everbearing/ Day-neutral types are fertilized every month they are flowering or setting fruit, which helps replenish their depleted nutritional resources.
+Everbearing/ Day-neutral types are fertilized every month by flowering or setting fruit, which helps replenish their depleted nutritional resources.

 What Is Renovation?